|Above, the big purchase of the year, The Beast. Photo by Armand Vaquer.|

 Shocking news came in September.
 Actor Jack Larson suddenly passed away at home.
 Even though he was 86, he seemed in robust health and we last saw him the year before at the Superman Celebration.
 Many of us attended his memorial service at the James Bridges Theater at UCLA in December.
 He was always there for us at different events, so we were there for him.

 In October, I needed to go to Japan for more material for my planned updated edition of The Monster Movie Fan's Guide To Japan.
-I spent time in Tokyo, Atami, Osaka and Kyoto.
+So Denise, Aiden and I headed off.
+We spent time in Tokyo, Atami, Osaka and Kyoto.
 While in Tokyo, I hosted a dinner at the Imperial Hotel for friends from Toho.
 We had a great time.

 |Above, Amber and Armand at Gibbon Falls in Yellowstone National Park.|